PkmnYellow/RSV2-Modpack/README.md

 # Updating
 You can simply drag and drop **directories.txt** and **installedmods.txt** to the RSV2 Mods folder to upgrade to a new version.

+# FAQ & Known Issues
+Before posting any issues, refer to [this](https://steamcommunity.com/sharedfiles/filedetails/?id=2751815668) Steam guide for FAQ, compatibility, and known issues.